Mattgeary/HAT_trick/HAT_trick_description.md

 __ADD INFO HERE__

-* Habitat preferences scaled by the preffered habitat for the speciers in question
+* Habitat preferences scaled by the preferred habitat for the species in question

 E.g.